 Find a Knowledgeable Agent for Comprehensive Business Insurance

 In order to find the best coverage for your business, it is equally important to find the right insurance agent.
-Market research firms should seek an experienced agent who can work with insurance companies that specialize in coverage for marketing consultants and other similar businesses, like yours.
+Market research firms should seek an experienced independent agent who can work with insurance companies that specialize in coverage for marketing consultants and other similar businesses, like yours.

 Together with your agent, you can assess your specific business risks and find the right mix of property, liability and specialty coverage to protect your assets from lawsuits and other claims.